rclone/rclone/docs/content/azureblob.md

 ### Hashes ###

-MD5 hashes are stored with small blobs.
-However blobs that were uploaded in chunks don't have MD5 hashes.
+MD5 hashes are stored with blobs.
+However blobs that were uploaded in chunks only have an MD5 if the source remote was capable of MD5 hashes, eg the local disk.

 ### Multipart uploads ###